 We will have the ability to redeem outstanding warrants at any time once they become exercisable and prior to their expiration, at a price of \$0.01 per warrant provided that the last reported sales price of the underlying Class A ordinary shares equals or exceeds \$18.00 per share (as adjusted for stock splits, stock dividends, reorganizations, recapitalizations and the like) for any 20 trading days within a 30 trading-day period ending on the third trading day prior to the date on which we send the notice of redemption to the warrant holders and provided certain other conditions are met.
 If and when the warrants become redeemable by us, we may exercise our redemption right even if we are unable to register or qualify the underlying securities for sale under all applicable state securities laws.
 As a result, we may redeem the Public Warrants as set forth above even if the holders are otherwise unable to exercise the warrants.
 Redemption of the outstanding warrants could force you (i) to exercise your warrants and pay the exercise price therefor at a time when it may be disadvantageous for you to do so, (ii) to sell your warrants at the then-current market price when you might otherwise wish to hold your warrants or (iii) to accept the nominal redemption price which, at the time the outstanding warrants are called for redemption, we expect would be substantially less than the market value of your warrants.
-As of the date of this prospectus, there were 11,499,991 Public Warrants outstanding.
+As of the date of this report, there were 11,499,991 Public Warrants outstanding.
 None of the Private Placement Warrants will be redeemable by us except under certain circumstances.
+See "Description of Shares-Redeemable Warrants-Public Warrants" and "Description of Shares-Redeemable Warrants.